Louisville places Rick Pitino, AD on administrative leave | FOX Sports

 Louisville places Rick Pitino, AD on administrative leave

+President Greg Postel’s decision came after the school acknowledged Tuesday that the program is part of a federal investigation into alleged bribery of recruits .
+The 65-year-old coach wasn’t named in the indictment that resulted in the arrest of 10 people including four assistant coaches at other schools and an Adidas executive.

-Interim university President Greg Postel said at a news conference Wednesday that Jurich is on paid leave, while Pitino is on unpaid leave.
-The coach’s attorney, Steve Spence, told the Courier-Journal that Louisville has ”effectively fired” Pitino.
+Postel didn’t stop with Pitino; he also sidelined athletic director Tom Jurich, putting him on paid administrative leave.
+And though Pitino isn’t officially out of a job – he was placed on unpaid leave – the coach’s attorney, Steve Pence, told the Courier-Journal that Louisville has ”effectively fired” Pitino.

-”I’m more angry than embarrassed,” Postel said. ”We will be looking for someone with integrity.
-There’s no reason this team can’t have a good season.
+”I’m more angry than embarrassed,” Postel said Wednesday at a news conference, adding that an interim coach would be announced within 48 hours. ”We will be looking for someone with integrity. … There’s no reason this team can’t have a good season.”

+Pitino has a 416-143 record over 16 years at Louisville, including a 2013 NCAA championship.
+But there have been continuing off-the-court issues.

+Jurich, who has been at the school for nearly 20 years, has always supported Pitino through many embarrassing transgressions.

-”It is vital for this university to strictly adhere to the NCAA rules and of course federal law.
-Failure to do that would be a tacit endorsement of criminal behavior.”
+But Postel said, ”It is vital for this university to strictly adhere to the NCAA rules and of course federal law.
+Failure to do that would be a tacit endorsement of unethical and criminal behavior.”

-Pitino’s exit comes after the school acknowledged on Tuesday that the men’s program is part of a federal investigation into alleged bribery of recruits.
-The 65-year-old coach was not named in the indictment that resulted in the arrest of 10 people including four assistant coaches at other schools and an Adidas executive.
+The recent federal investigation is the latest black eye for the Cardinals program, which is already reeling from a sex scandal.
+It is unclear where the marquee program goes from here.

-it is the latest black eye for the Cardinals program.
-Pitino and Louisville are in the middle of appealing NCAA sanctions handed out in June following an escort scandal that unfolded nearly two years ago, which could cost the school its 2013 national title.
+Pitino and Louisville are in the middle of appealing NCAA sanctions handed out in June following a sex scandal that unfolded nearly two years ago – which could cost the school its 2013 national title.

-Jurich has supported Pitino through his transgressions during the athletic director’s nearly 20-year tenure at the university.

 In the latest investigation, federal prosecutors say at least three top high school recruits were promised payments of as much as $150,000, using money supplied by Adidas, to attend two universities sponsored by the athletic shoe company.
-Court papers didn’t name the schools but contained enough details to identify one of them as Louisville.
+Court papers didn’t name the schools but contained enough details to identify one of them as Louisville, the other was Miami.

-Postel also said Wednesday that one student-athlete has been informed he will not practice or play for the university until investigation is resolved.
+Postel also said Wednesday that one student-athlete has been informed he will not practice or play for the university until the investigation is resolved.
+He did not name the athlete allegedly involved in the investigation, which federal documents list as a high school All-American.

+The player’s name also was not released by federal prosecutors, but details in the criminal complaint make it clear investigators were referring to 6-foot-7 Brian Bowen.
+The freshman has yet to play in a game with the Cardinals.

 ”This decision will protect the interests of both the student and the University of Louisville,” Postel said.

-”These allegations come as a complete shock to me,” the coach said in a statement Tuesday night. ”If true, I agree with the U.S. Attorney’s Office that these third-party schemes, initiated by a few bad actors, operated to commit a fraud on the impacted universities and their basketball programs, including the University of Louisville.
-Our fans and supporters deserve better and I am committed to taking whatever steps are needed to ensure those responsible are held accountable.”
+The assistant coaches charged include Chuck Person of Auburn, Emanuel Richardson of Arizona, Tony Bland of Southern California and Lamont Evans of Oklahoma State.
+Person and Evans have been suspended, and Bland was placed on administrative leave.

+But Pitino is the first head coach to be disciplined, and his previous NCAA troubles apparently played a role in him being placed on leave.

-Louisville was already reeling from the sex scandal.
-The program has been ordered to vacate up to 123 victories in which ineligible players received improper benefits – a period that includes the 2013 title, its third – along with the 2012 Final Four appearance.
+As part of the fallout from the sex scandal, Pitino’s program had been ordered to vacate up to 123 victories in which ineligible players received improper benefits – a period that includes the 2013 title, Louisville’s third national championship- along with the 2012 Final Four appearance.
 The NCAA also placed the school on four years’ probation and ordered the return of money received through conference revenue sharing.
-McGee received a 10-year, show-cause penalty.

 Pitino was ordered to miss five unspecified Atlantic Coast Conference games this season.